mrsonicblue/peek-scan-2/README.md

 ### ScreenScraper

-An account on the [ScreenScraper](https://www.screenscraper.fr/) website is required for this source.
+The [ScreenScraper](https://www.screenscraper.fr/) API is referenced for this source.
+An account on the ScreenScraper website is required for this source.

 The source-specific settings are: